verida/documentation/docs/client-sdk/data.md

 ## Datastores

 In a world where users own their own data, it’s important their data is portable between applications.
-Otherwise we end up with the current situation of data silos, where user data is scatterred across lots of different applications.
+Otherwise we end up with the current situation of data silos, where user data is scattered across lots of different applications.

 Verida solves this problem by creating databases with a defined schema, called `datastores`.
 This ensures data interoperability between applications (and users).